SleePracer/sleepracer.github.io/assets/md/blueprints.md

 Another aspect of the difficulty is the fact that drivatars are better at some tracks and worse at others.
 Generally, the more handling focused a track is (the tracks in the city for example), the worse the drivatars will drive.
+They also have a hard time with high speed sweeping corners and esses (like the desert part of The Colossus), and with high commitment corners (like the final corner on the Horizon Mexico Circuit).
 The base difficulty is therefore different for each event, to help balance this aspect.